Lukeasargen/targetClassifier/readme.md

 ![sigma_too_low](/images/readme/sigma_too_low.png)

-Even though the model converges for all reasonable values of the sigma learning rate, 1000 times less gives good results summarized in the table below.
+Even though the model converges for all reasonable values of the sigma learning rate, 400 times less gives good results summarized in the table below.
+The values are percent correct on a validation set.

-### Classification Accuracy
 | Sigma Learning Rate | Orientation | Shape | Letter | Shape Color | Letter Color |
 |-|-|-|-|-|-|
 | lr/1 | 87.93 | 98.22 | 95.50 | 99.94 | 97.63 |